supertokens/create-supertokens-app/boilerplate/fullstack/astro-react/README.md

 # SuperTokens + Astro (React)

-A demo implementation of [SuperTokens](https://supertokens.com/) with [Astro](https://astro.build/) (using the React Adapter).
-Built with Astro's [React integration](https://docs.astro.build/en/guides/integrations-guide/react/).
+A demo implementation of [SuperTokens](https://supertokens.com/) with [Astro](https://astro.build/), using Astro's [React integration](https://docs.astro.build/en/guides/integrations-guide/react/) to render React components for the user interface.

 ## General Info

-This project aims to demonstrate how to integrate SuperTokens into an Astro application using React components for interactive auth UI.
+This project aims to demonstrate how to integrate SuperTokens into an Astro application, leveraging React components for interactive UI, including SuperTokens' pre-built auth UI.
 Its primary purpose is to serve as an educational tool, but it can also be used as a starting point for your own project.

 ## Repo Structure